Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 Avoid doing things like shutting off the tenant’s utilities or changing the locks on the door.
 This is what is referred to as a “self-help” eviction.
 It’s illegal.
 Retaliatory evictions are illegal, too.
 You cannot evict a tenant from your rental property because they have exercised their legal rental rights.

 To evict a North Carolina renter, you must have a legitimate reason.
 One good example is non-payment of rent.
 In such a case, you would first need to send the tenant a lease termination notice.
-Although notices vary depending on the state, they generally give the tenant two options: to pay or move out.
+Although notices vary depending on the state, they generally give the tenant two options: to pay the rent or move out.

 The Federal Fair Housing Act protects all buyers and renters from landlord discrimination.
 So as a landlord, you must not discriminate against tenants or prospective tenants based on ethnicity, disability, familial status, religion, gender, or race.